Online (Non-)Convex Learning via Tempered Optimism: Tempered Optimism for Online Convex Learning

 \end{definition}

-For more information about why this notion of performance emerged, we refer to \cref{sec: inspiration_perf}.
+For more details about this notion of performance, we refer to \cref{sec: inspiration_perf}.

-\begin{remark} At time $t$, the performance exploits the additional knowledge $\nu$ through two terms: $m_t$ and $\nu_{t+1}-\nu_t$.
-The first term is new to the best of our knowledge while the second is similar to the experts' advice of \citet{rakhlin2013predict}.
-Indeed, the experts' advice of \citet{rakhlin2013predict} is an information on the gradient space, \emph{\emph{i.e.,}} a hint on the dynamic of the learning problem.
-Here, $\nu_{t+1}-\nu_t$ plays a similar role.
-This point is also highlighted in \cite{jadbabaie2015online} as their path $D_T$ focuses on the distance between the experts' advice and the gradient of their predictor. \end{remark}
+\textbf{Understanding the performance.} At time $t$, the performance exploits the expert $\nu$ through $m_t$ and $\nu_{t}-\nu_{t-1}$.
+The first term is new to the best of our knowledge while the second acts as a proxy to recover an information on the gradient space, as in most of the Optimistic OL literature \citep{rakhlin2013predict}.
+This point is also highlighted in \cite{jadbabaie2015online} as their path $D_T$ focuses on the distance between experts and the gradients of their predictors. \\ We now state the algorithm \textsc{Adjust} (\Cref{alg: adjust}) which takes as input $\hat{\xbf}_{temp}$, $\nu$, $H,t$ as defined in \Cref{def: perf} and outputs an updated predictor $\hat{\xbf}_{t+1}$.
+We denote by $\Pi_{\mathcal{K,H}}$ the projection over the closed convex set $\mathcal{K}$ with respect to the distance induced by $\langle.,.\rangle_H$.
+We illustrate in \cref{fig: adjust explanation} what \textsc{Adjust} concretely performs when $H=\mathbf{I}_2$ and $\mathcal{K}=\mathbb{R}^2$.